losrobbos/heroku-node-deploy-guide/README.md

   - this will give you now a list with all the variables and their values on Heroku

 - Perform Deploy: `git push heroku <yourLocalBranchName>:main`
+  - in case you always just deploy the main or master branch, you can checkout that branch and just do `git push heroku main`

 - Optional: Perform seed against Heroku database (in case you use a different one locally & centrally): `heroku run "npm run seed"`
 - Open Webpage: `heroku open`